 Dr Rina Dutta, King's College London; Emerging Research Leader and co-opted member of the Academy of Medical Sciences council said:

-"I welcome the launch of the Academy of Medical Sciences' 25 and up programme, because more than simply celebrating past milestones, it is incredibly forward-facing and aiming to engage emerging leaders in research.
-Through their innovative career development funding and support in mentorship and leadership, the Academy is working with the talented next generation of researchers - both biomedical and in health - to ensure continuity of the tradition of the very highest quality research to improve health and outcomes for patients and the public"
+"More than simply celebrating past milestones, the 25 and up programme is incredibly forward-facing.
+Through their innovative career development funding and support in mentorship and leadership, the Academy is working with the talented next generation of researchers to ensure continuity of the tradition of the very highest quality research to improve health and outcomes for patients and the public."

 25 and up: the Academy for the next generation – programme of activities

-In May, we launched our report 'Future-proofing UK Health Research: a people-centred, coordinated approach’ which details key threats to UK health research and the steps needed to protect it.
+In May, we launched our report 'Future-proofing UK Health Researchwhich details key threats to UK health research and the steps needed to protect it.
 Among its recommendations, it emphasises the importance of placing people at the heart of the UK health research system and ensuring talented people can develop careers that span sectors.
 Produced by 30 experts from across the UK, including established and emerging research leaders, patients, carers and representatives from the public, private and charitable sectors, it calls for coordinated action to secure a sustainable future for research and deliver maximum health benefits for people everywhere, and we are looking at how we take this forward as an Academy.

 We hosted a special 25th anniversary reception in July to welcome our new Fellows and thank our community and supporters.
 As well as reflecting on the Academy’s achievements since it was established in 1998, we used the event to consider the challenges and opportunities ahead for UK health research.
 We had the pleasure of hearing from founding Fellows, past-Presidents, patient researchers and emerging research leaders.
 A video of our biggest achievements to date and our hopes and ambitions for the future can be watched here: